-Join us for this family friendly event, which is a unique opportunity to learn about and participate in Powwow dance from the comfort of your own space (home, office, etc.).
+We asked individuals to join us for this family friendly event, which was a unique opportunity to learn about and participate in Powwow dance from the comfort of your own space (home, office, etc.).

 “Dance is not only a way to proudly express my identity as a Nehiyaw Iskwew (Cree woman) but is a way of life that has consistently grounded me emotionally, physically, mentally and spiritually and has been a great source of strength through times of trauma and grief.
 For me, dance is healing but is also an expression of freedom, celebration of life and how I choose to honour my culture, friends and family.
 I’ve been given this gift by my community since I was a little girl and I believe I have a responsibility to share any knowledge of these dances that I have back to the community and am very proud to be a part of the Alberta arts scene that has given me the platform to do so since 2003.
 Ay-Hay (Thank you) and I hope to continue sharing for many years to come.” -Angela Miracle Gladue